 \section{Problem Setup}

-\xhdr{Decision Model for Unobserved Heterogeneity of Tasks} To account for unobserved heterogeneity, we consider a generalization of finite-horizon Markov Decision Processes (MDPs) with a notion of probabilistic task variables~\citep{hallak2015contextual,yu2019meta,swamy2022sequence}.
-In this setup, the MDP's underlying model will additionally depend on an unobserved task variable that encapsulates some information about the specific task.
-For example, consider a personalized education system where educating a specific student corresponds to a task, and the learning agent can observe the students' characteristics, like their demographic information and grades.
-However, other factors, such as the student's learning style (e.g., whether they are visual learners or learn more efficiently during self-study), may not be readily available, even though they are important in determining the optimal teaching style.
+\xhdr{Decision Model for Unobserved Heterogeneity} To account for unobserved heterogeneity, we consider a generalization of finite-horizon Markov Decision Processes (MDPs) with a notion of probabilistic contextual variables~\citep{hallak2015contextual,yu2019meta,swamy2022sequence}.
+The underlying model for the MDP will additionally depend on an unobserved variable that encapsulates the information hidden from the learner.
+For example, consider a personalized education setup where teaching a student corresponds to a task, and the learning agent can observe students' characteristics, like their demographic status and grades.
+Other factors, such as the student's learning style (e.g., visual learners or self-study), may not be readily available, even though they are important in determining the optimal teaching style.